dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 Scopes are represented in JSON-RPC 2.0 messages as JSON objects with the following properties:
 - `method` (`text`): JSON-RPC 2.0 method the scope is associated with.

+#### Optional Properties
+- `targets` (`text` array): A list of target canister ids (textual representation) the scope is restricted to.
+If the list is not present, the scope applies to all canisters (i.e. the permission is not restricted).
+    - Applicable to the `icrc25_canister_call` scope.
+- `senders` (`text` array): A list of sender principal ids (textual representation) the scope is restricted to.
+If the list is not present, the scope applies to all senders (i.e. the permission is not restricted).
+    - Applicable to the `icrc25_canister_call` scope.

 ### List of Scopes

 This standard defines the following `method` values for scopes: